Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: More about - and -matrices

 We prove the claims in the following order,

 assuming all preceding claims.

 First, we show that $(a)_0$ and $(b)_0$ hold.
 The claim $(a)_0$, where $t_0=t$, trivially holds, because all relevant matrices are the identity matrix $I$.
 Let us prove $(b)_0$, where $t_0=t$.
-By assumption, $t_0$ and $t_1$ are connected with an edge labeled by $k$.
-Then, by Proposition \ref{prop:dual1} (b) and \eqref{eq:bmut3}, we have
+By assumption, $t_0$ and $t_1$ are $k$-adjacent.
+Then, by Proposition \ref{2prop:dual1} (b) and \eqref{2eq:bmut3}, we have

 Thus, $(b)_0$ holds.